stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/3_build_execute_investigative_playbook.md

 ![Section4 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section4-architecture-graphics2.png)

-Please follow below instructions to build this playbook.

-{{% notice note %}}
-**Note:** For the majority, this step will be identical with our previous step, we will just be passing in different scripts in each of the step to query the related services and gather it's data.
-Therefore to reduce the repetition in the steps we will deploy this playbook via cloudformation template.
-Please follow the steps below to deploy via cloudformation template via CLI / or Console.
-{{% /notice %}}
+The following step largely duplicate your previous runbook implementation.
+To reduce repetition you will deploy this playbook using a CloudFormation template.
+Select one of the two following deployment methods, and using either the Console or the CLI option, invoke the CloudFormation script to implement you next runbook.

 {{%expand "Click here for CloudFormation Console deployment step"%}}